tscolari/lag/README.md

 * `h` zooms out from the selected entry (vim)
 * `backspace` zooms out from the selected entry
 * `e` filters for errored logs only (`q` to zoom out)
+* `D` filters out similar log entries (those that the message matches exactly the one under the cursor)

 ## Demo